Western Ratsnake

 Western Ratsnake Distribution Map

 Statewide.
-It may intergrade (hybridize) with the gray ratsnake (Pantherophis spiloides) in the southeastern corner.
-There is some evidence that this species is being replaced by the gray ratsnake in our Bootheel counties.
+This species may intergrade (hybridize) with the gray ratsnake (Pantherophis spiloides) in the southeastern corner.

-Western ratsnakes eat a variety of rodents, small rabbits, bats, bird eggs, small birds, and, on occasion, lizards.
-Prey is killed by constriction.
-They are excellent climbers and often climb trees to raid bird nests (including bluebird boxes) for eggs and young.
+Western ratsnakes eat a variety of rodents, small rabbits, bats, bird eggs, small birds, and occasionally lizards.
+They kill prey by constriction, but they simply swallow smaller prey.
+They are excellent climbers and often climb trees to raid bird nests (including bird boxes) for eggs and young.
 Young western ratsnakes eat frogs, lizards, and insects.

 Life Cycle

-This species is active in early April through early November.
-In spring, early summer, and autumn, they hunt in the daytime; in hot weather, they are nocturnal.
+This species is active in early April through October.
 Courtship and mating is usually in spring but also occurs in summer and fall.
-Eggs, usually 6–30, are laid in June or early July in rotten stumps or logs, sawdust piles, or under rocks.
-Eggs hatch in autumn.
+Eggs, usually 4–40, are laid in June or early July in rotten stumps or logs, tree holes, sawdust piles, or mulch piles, or under rocks.
+Eggs hatch in autumn after incubating 42–84 days.
+Females become sexually mature in four years, males in three.
+Lifespan can exceed 20 years.

 Only someone who has dealt with a mouse or rat problem can truly appreciate this natural, nonvenomous hunter of rodents.
-These snakes reduce damage to crops and stored grain by rodents without the use of deadly poisons.
-This far outweighs the occasional theft of a few hens' eggs or baby chickens.
+Rodents cause damage to crops and stored grain.
+Ratsnakes are a valuable, natural rodent control; they reduce rodent populations without the use of deadly poisons that can inadvertently harm pets or even people.
+Their benefits far outweigh the occasional theft of a few hens' eggs or baby chickens.

 Title